 3. Supplier power: High

 • The new Chinese aircraft for the domestic purpose were frequently grounded due to technical issues.

 4. Consumer power: High

 • Consumers have their own preferences and choices and they go for quality service at a reasonable price.

 • There are too many choices and availability of competitive ticket prices online which creates challenges for the Nepal Airlines Corporation.

 5. The threat of substitutes: Moderate

-The buses and train can be easily accessed from Nepal-India border while traveling to India but for the international flight, there is no any substitute for Nepal Airlines because they provide international airfares in the reasonable price as compared to other aircraft carriers.
+The buses and trains can be easily accessed from the Nepal-India border while traveling to India but for the international flight, there is no substitute for Nepal Airlines because they provide international airfares at a reasonable price as compared to other aircraft carriers.

 External Environment Analysis – Opportunities and ThreatsOpportunities:

-There are three international airports under construction in Bhairahawa and Pokhara.
-After the completion of these two airports, it will help to expand international air services and the Bhairahawa international airport will come to operate very soon as compared to other two upcoming international airports.
+There are two international airports under construction in Bhairahawa and Pokhara.
+After the completion of these two airports, it will help to expand the international air services.
+Among the two, Bhairahawa airport will come to operate very soon.
 Also, the world’s leading travel guide Lonely Planet has crowned Nepal as one of the ‘Best Value Destination’ for 2017.
 The introduction of Airbus 330-220 aircraft in 2018 leads to fleet expansion.

 New aircraft from the existing and new players in the domestic and aviation industry can increase competition.
 Also, the lack of legal laws and vision and corruption are obstacles to growth.